pri-k/docs-mysql/backup.html.md

 For each step, refer to the screenshot above.

 1. Select "Enable Backups"
 1. Enter an bucket name for the backups to be uploaded.
-Using the S3 credentials below, p-mysql will automatically create the bucket if it does not exist.
+Using the S3 credentials provided, p-mysql will automatically create the bucket if it does not exist.
 1. Enter a folder name for this cluster's backups to be stored.
 Again, the folder will be automatically created if it does not exist. **It is important to use this folder exclusively for this cluster's backup artifacts.** Mixing the backup artifacts from different clusters within a single folder can cause confusion and possible inadvertant loss of backup artifacts.
 1. Provide an AWS Access Key and Secret Access Key in the following fields.
 We recommend that you create an [IAM](https://aws.amazon.com/iam/) credential that only has access to this bucket.
 1. Specify how often you'd like backups to occur in the final field, "Cron Schedule."
 The [syntax definition](http://godoc.org/github.com/robfig/cron) is similar to traditional cron, plus easy features such as, `@every 1d` to back up once per day.

+<p class="note"><strong>Note</strong>: For large databases, the default storage for the `Backup Prepare Node` may not be sufficient.
+In order to compress and encrypt backup artifacts, the VM must be configured with twice the amount of ephemeral disk space as the persistent disk space of the `MySQL Server` nodes.</p>

 ## Understanding Backup Metadata
 Along with each release, p-mysql will upload a `mysql-backup-XXXXXXXXXX.txt` file.
 The contents of that file will look something like this: